UPDATE: Aspen Acres Fire Recovery

 Always ready to Bring Help, Hope and Healing.
 This week CBDR Feeding Team helped at a mass Evacuation exercise with the Office of Emergency Management and Sheriffs offices in Pikes Peak region..
 Way to go – TEAM!!!

-Alexander Mountain
+Alexander Mountain Forever in Our Prayers

 CBDR will be closing our work in the Alexander Mountain fires this Saturday, September 21st.
 Our CBDR volunteers have worked very hard and put in long hours under some difficult conditions.
 The teams have been dedicated to Bring: Help, Hope and Healing to those we ministered.
 We did not get to meet all the property owners that we sifted and cleared their properties, but everyone has been so gracious and thankful for the work that has been done.

-Tom and Gail Hoffman, who were great hosts, allowed us to stay at their home and use the lower area of their property for volunteers’ campers.
+David and Gail Hoffman, who were great hosts, allowed us to stay at their home and use the lower area of their property for volunteers’ campers.
 Can you imagine having up to 12 people at your home that you have never met and make sure they are fed 3 meals a day for four weeks?
 They did a fantastic job of making us feel welcome!
 The community, our hosts, and the Serve 6.8 Ministry provided food for all our meals the entire time.
 We are so thankful for how all these people came together to make it easier for us to complete the clean up of the 28 properties we worked on.

 Thank you for your prayers as our CBDR Volunteers ministered to those in need!
 Many of us will need to get some rest after this long deployment.